 Probably, yes, as long as the manufacturer is not doing it on the basis of discrimination (i.e. if you are what is called a protected class).
 Maybe try using a third party intermediary to purchase the bats for you (such as a lawyer, who may be able to structure the deal to protect your identity as...Read more »

 Works are copyrighted to producer of the work.
 So in this case, the removed work is still under your copyright.
 However, one has to look for two issues which might have transferred the copyright.
-If you perform a "work-for-hire" for a company, another person, etc. then although you have the...Read more »
+If you perform a "work-for-hire" for a company, another person, etc. then although you...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.